lliicassie/AIST_Analyzer/README.md

 The GUI interface will display meaningful and interesting visualizations during analysis.

 **UPDATE**

 The preliminary framework of the project has been uploaded.
-Including the interface between C++ and Python， the GUI module, and the calculation scripts.
+Including the interface between C++ and Python, the GUI module, and the calculation scripts.

+**NEED HELP**

+Any issues and solutions will be greatly appreciated and welcome.